 The Angular Gantt component helps users reduce the number of items in their UI through filtering.
 Filtering can be done via a dedicated filter menu or by using fields such as text and dates as filters.
 Additionally, you can configure conditional filters, such as “starts with”, “contains” and more, on a column-by-column basis to give users maximum flexibility to manage their planning.

-The Angular Gantt chart can display the task timeline by day, week, or month.
+The Angular Gantt chart can display the task timeline by day, week, month, or year.
 Each view is further broken down by its child view.
-Days are broken into hours, weeks into days, and months into weeks.
+Days are broken into hours, weeks into days, months into weeks, and years into months.
 You can set this view programmatically or allow the user to decide.

 Choose to allow users to edit tasks listed in the TreeList in two ways.
 They can edit directly in cells or you can choose to implement the built-in dialog for a more full-featured experience.See the Angular Gantt Editing demo